Drakkar-Software/OctoBot-Docs/Developers/Customize-your-OctoBot.md

 OctoBot is available for free with [basic implementations of a lot of different evaluators](https://github.com/Drakkar-Software/OctoBot-Tentacles).
-The very high modularity in OctoBot\'s architecture allows it to automatically look for the most advanced version(s) of all the available tentacles and automatically use them in its trading strategies.
+The very high modularity in OctoBot's architecture allows it to automatically look for the most advanced version(s) of all the available tentacles and automatically use them in its trading strategies.

 Therefore, anyone can implement its own version of any evaluator, strategy, analysis tool and trading modes.
-It\'s even possible to use another version provided by someone else !
+It's even possible to use another version provided by someone else !

 Tentacle installation